 If you knew you could get an item cheaper than currently listed, would you pay the advertised price or wait for a better deal?

-If you chose the ladder, chances are you’re price-sensitive, and you aren’t alone.
-According to SourcingJournal, most shoppers (93.6 percent) will wait for a discount at least occasionally, and nearly one-third only buy when a discount is available.
+If you chose the latter, chances are you’re price-sensitive, and you aren’t alone.
+In fact, most shoppers (93.6 percent) will wait for a discount at least occasionally, and nearly one-third only buy when a discount is available.

-To help curb consumers’ sensitivity to price, focus on the value you products and services can bring your customers, and less on the low price.
+To help curb consumers’ sensitivity to price, focus on the value your products and services can bring customers and less on the low price.
 Use limited-time offers and discounts sparingly and take the time to understand what your customers need and how you can fulfill their wishes.

 3. Customer Loyalty